erfanghorbanee/picoCTF-2024/General Skills/Super SSH/solution.md

 ## Solution

-Open terminal and run this:
+Open the terminal and run this:

 ```shell
 ssh -p 50832 ctf-player@titan.picoctf.net
 ```

-then enter the password given in description.
+then enter the password given in the description.

 the flag would be something like this: **picoCTF{s3cur3_c0nn3ct10n_07a987ac}**